cbuchner1/CudaMiner/README.txt

 >>> RELEASE HISTORY <<<

+  The December 7th release now targets SM_20 for the Fermi kernel and SM_30 for the Spinlock (Kepler) kernel.
+This shortens the PTX code (and hence the binary) and may also result in a few extra kHash/s.
+  Compatibility with CUDA 5.5 suffered unfortunately, so please compile the code with the CUDA 5.0 toolkit.
+Also http:// and https:// URLs are no longer opened with the stratum protocol handler, but rather with getwork.

   The December 1st release reduces the likelyhood of autotune crashing and offers a better parsing of the command line.
 The -l, -C, -i, -m